yeosoya/vehicle-loan-repository/README.md

 INSTRUCTIONS:
 1. Develop a mobile application for estimating monthly vehicle loan payments.

-2.The inputs expected for the application are:
+2. The inputs expected for the application are:
 i.
 Vehicle Price (RM)
 ii.
 Down Payment (RM)
 iii.
 Loan Period (Years)